 The analysis of the TraPac project acute non-cancer effects is based largely upon peak daily VOC and DPM emissions generated by proposed operational sources.
 Peak daily unmitigated VOC/DPM emissions from the TraPac project that would occur within the Port area would be 412/336 pounds per day (Table D2.1-PP(2010)-37 in Appendix D2 of the TraPac FEIS/FEIR).
-The TraPac project HRA determined that the maximum unmitigated acute non-cancer impact at any receptor type from the TraPac project sources would have a hazard index value of 4.57, which would exceed the significance criterion of 1.0.
-Surcharge loading at the Southwest Slip would produce the most concentrated amount of unmitigated peak daily VOC/DPM emissions within an area of Alternative 1, at 41/16 pounds.
-These combined VOC/DPM emissions are about 8 percent of the combined VOC/DPM emissions that were used to estimate acute non-cancer impact estimated for the TraPac project would result in a maximum unmitigated acute non-cancer hazard index impact for Alternative 1 of about 0.35, which would not exceed the significance criterion of 1.0.
-Therefore, unmitigated Alternative 1 would produce less than significant acute non-cancer effects.
+The TraPac project HRA determined that the maximum cute non-cancer impact at any receptor type from the TraPac project sources would have a hazard index value of 4.7657, which would exceed the significance criterion of 1.0.